 North Texas SC – MLS Next Pro

 North Texas SC is the professional development club of FC Dallas.
-In 2019 as part of USL-1, they played their home games at Toyota Stadium in Frisco but moved to Globe Life Park (now Choctaw Stadium) in Arlington for 2022 as the club shifted from USL-1 to MLS Next Pro.
-Moving to Mansfield for 2026.
+In 2019, as part of USL-1, they played their home games at Toyota Stadium in Frisco but moved to Globe Life Park (now Choctaw Stadium) in Arlington for 2022 as the club shifted from USL-1 to MLS Next Pro.
+The club is moving to Mansfield for 2026.

 Texoma FC – USL League One

-Important Note: Every tier below this is unofficial and up for some debate.
+Important Note: Every tier below this is unsanctioned, and their ranks are up for debate.
 This is how I define them.

-Division 4 – USL League Two, The League for Clubs, and NPSL – 3 Local Clubs
+Division 4 – USL League Two, The League for Clubs, NPSL, WPSL, USL W-League, and United Women’s Soccer

 D4 is usually referred to as Semi-Pro and is not sanctioned officially by USSF as they sanction only professional teams and leagues.